r-lib/pkgdown/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 1 notes
+0 errors | 0 warnings | 0 notes

-* Days since last update: 3
-  See below.
-I've fixed the problems revealed by other CRAN check machines.

 ## revdepcheck results

-This patch includes fixes for R CMD check that shouldn't affect revdeps, so I didn't check them.
+We checked 106 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

+ * We saw 0 new problems
+ * We failed to check 0 packages